-4.1Cost Efficient Development
+4.1 Cost Efficient Development

-Points will be awarded for projects that will achieve development cost efficiencies of the applicable total development cost limits according to the schedule below (see Section 2.4.7).
+Points will be awarded for projects that will achieve development cost efficiencies of the applicable total development cost limits.

 Projects must maintain eligibility for the points awarded.
 At the time of Final Cost Certification, if a project has failed to meet the total development costs proposed in its application, the Commission may, among other penalties it determines to be appropriate, deduct an equal number of points from the project Sponsor's next complete Bond/Tax Credit application that satisfies all applicable Minimum Threshold Criteria.